fenetikm/falcon/README.md

 ### Prerequisites

-Colour scheme assumes that you have a working terminal (see iTerm2 and Kitty below) with **bold** and *italic* working.
+This colour scheme assumes that you have a working terminal (see iTerm2 and Kitty below) with **bold** and *italic* working.
 For Vim / Neovim and Tmux a similar assumption is made.
-How to do this is outside the scope of this README but I wish you well in your endeavours and searching :) Struggling with these small things is part of the fun amirite?!
+How to do this is outside the scope of this README but I wish you well in your endeavours and searching to get it working :) Struggling with these small things (yet irksome!) is part of the fun amirite?!

 To get going with the colour scheme, either install this repo using a Vim / Neovim plugin manager or clone / download the repo to a folder of your choosing.